MAH

 no van no text (1).jpg

-The Museum of Art and History (MAH) in Geneva has begun a radical process of transformation towards a forward-looking museum model.
-First opened in 1910, the Swiss museum currently spans 7,000 sqm over five stories, housing an impressive collection of some 650,000 items ranging from archaeological artefacts to Byzantine art and Classical antiquities to modern paintings.
-Now, under the helm of its recently appointed Director Marc-Olivier Wahler, the historical institution is launching a new programming strategy aiming at critically re-contextualising and showcasing its collection.
+First opened in 1910, Le Musée d’art et d’histoire Genève (MAH) currently spans 7,000 sqm over five stories, housing an impressive collection of some 650,000 items ranging from archaeological artefact to Byzantine art and Classical antiquities to modern paintings.
+Now, under the helm of its recently appointed Director Marc-Olivier Wahler, the historical institution is launching a new programming strategy aiming at critically recontextualising and showcasing its collection.
 To mark this significant milestone, MAH has unveiled a new visual identity and announced expansion plans, leading on a major urban development project which will materialise as an inclusive and integrated museum campus at the heart of Geneva.

 January 10, 2021